Cynthia Culpeper: Early life

-Culpeper converted from Roman Catholicism at age 21, and was ordained by the Jewish Theological Seminary in 1995.
+Culpeper was originally from San Francisco.
+She converted from Roman Catholicism at age 21, and was ordained by the Jewish Theological Seminary in 1995.

 AIDS

 Culpeper was working as a nurse in San Francisco General Hospital when she accidentally contracted HIV due to a needle stick, and was diagnosed with HIV in 1995.
+She later became the first pulpit rabbi to announce being diagnosed with AIDS, which she did in 1996 when she was a rabbi at Agudath Israel in Montgomery, Alabama.
 After revealing her diagnosis, her congregation rallied around her, insisting she continue to work, and wearing red AIDS awareness ribbons, but in 1997 she gave up her position and moved to Birmingham, Alabama, where she could get "cutting edge" treatment at the University of Alabama at Birmingham's AIDS research clinic.
 Culpeper spoke about AIDS to Jewish communities throughout America.
 However, she did not want to be known as "the AIDS rabbi".
 She died of AIDS in 2005.
+Block #6020 of the AIDS Memorial Quilt has a panel commemorating her.